jeffcressman/loopback-example-offline-sync-react/README.md

 ## Build

-This project uses [Grunt](http://gruntjs.com) for the build, since that's what `yo angular` creates.
+This project uses [Grunt](http://gruntjs.com) for the build.

-There are three major changes from the generic Gruntfile required for this full-stack example:
+There are two major changes from the generic Gruntfile required for this full-stack example:

  - `grunt serve` uses the `server/` component instead of `grunt connect`.